altcp/next_day_equity_outlook/README.md

 ## Discussion

-I aim to write clear, simple and clean code so that others can maintain or append with ease.
+I aim to write clear, simple and clean code so that others can inspect, maintain or append with ease.
 Sponsoring me helps others navigate better and with simplicity as it allows me to focus on delivering a better product or thing than on paying the bills.<br/><br/>

 You can do this thru GitHub Sponsors.<br/><br/><br/>